 It all started in Japan with a game called Paneru De Pon (or "Panel De Pon", in semi-English) on the Super Famicom (the "Super NES" in Japan).
 At first glance, Panel De Pon appears to be a "girl game" because of the fairies and colors, but behind the sugary-sweet façade lies one heck of a puzzle game.
 At least, it was good enough for Nintendo to bring it to the states 10 months later.
 But, similar to the way that Super Mario Bros.
 2 was created, Nintendo decided to change the fairies and enemies into characters and enemies from Super Mario World 2: Yoshi's Island.
 The result was Tetris Attack.

-Even though Yoshi hosts the panel-plopping puzzle game, it was still called Tetris Attack.
+Even though Yoshi hosted the panel-plopping puzzle game, it was still called Tetris Attack.
 So, unlike Super Mario Bros.
 2, Nintendo probably wasn't intent on creating a new Mario game, but rather a new member of the Tetris family.
-This was a smart marketing strategy on Nintendo's part, because the Tetris name plus new Mario characters fresh from SMW2 equals a game appealing to both Tetris and Mario/Yoshi fans.
+This was a smart marketing strategy on Nintendo's part; the Tetris name plus new Mario characters fresh from Yoshi's Island equals a game that appeals to both Tetris and Mario/Yoshi fans.

-(Note: Japan's version of Tetris Attack is called Yoshi's Panepon, released over the Satellaview-X. I don't know the exact release date of Yoshi's Panepon, but it doesn't seem likely that they would make PDP, and then make a Yoshi version of it right away for release in Japan.
-The identical copyright dates and the same English/Japanese language selection option in the Options mode leads me to believe that Tetris Attack and Yoshi's Panepon were made at the same time.
-Either way, the fact remains that a "Mario" game was created out of Paneru De Pon.)
+Japan's version of Tetris Attack is called Yoshi's Panepon, released over the Satellaview.
+The identical copyright dates and the same English/Japanese language selection option in the Options mode leads us to believe that Tetris Attack and Yoshi's Panepon were made at the same time.

 Related games mini-timeline